harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ## Getting Started
+This tutorial is divided into two parts: data preparation and differential expression analysis.
+Data preparation converts raw sequencing data into a table of gene-level counts (also referred to as a count matrix), where rows correspond to genes and columns correspond to samples.

+Data preparation typically occurs on a high-performance computing (HPC) cluster or in a cloud computing environment, because it requires more computational resources than are typically available on a personal computer.
+In our data preparation section, we will be using a pre-made bioinformatics pipeline from the *Nextflow nf-core* project.
+A Nextflow workflow is a set of scripts that automate the multiple steps of data preparation, leading to reproducible and portable workflows.

+The differential expression analysis part of this tutorial is designed to be performed using on a personal computer using the R programming language and the `limma` package.
+This part of the tutorial involves performing statistical inference, creating figures/plots of the data, and interpreting the results.

 If you are interested in following along with generating a count matrix using the *nf-core/rnaseq* workflow, you will need the following: